ethereum/consensus-specs/specs/core/0_beacon-chain.md

 This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
 The beacon chain stores and manages the set of active proof-of-stake validators.
-In the initial deployment phases of Ethereum 2.0 the only mechanism to become a validator is to make a fixed-size one-way ETH deposit to a deposit contract on the Ethereum 1.0 PoW chain.
-Induction as a validator happens after deposit transaction receipts are processed by the beacon chain and after a queuing process.
-Deregistration is either voluntary or done forcibly as a penalty for misbehavior.
+In the initial deployment phases of Ethereum 2.0 the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on the Ethereum 1.0 PoW chain.
+Activation as a validator happens when deposit transaction receipts are processed by the beaocn chain, the activation balance is reached, and after a queuing process.
+Exit is either voluntary or done forcibly as a penalty for misbehavior.

 The primary source of load on the beacon chain are "attestations".
-Attestations simultaneously attest to a shard block and a corresponding beacon chain block.
+Attestations are availability votes for a shard block, and simultaneously attest to the corresponding beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.

 ## Terminology